 2. The free accounts that are inactive for 90 days will be deleted.

-The Google Photos:
+► Google Photos:

-2. Android, iOS and web applications are achievable now.
+2. Android, iOS, and web applications are achievable now.

 Of course, everyone can transfer Flickr pictures to Google Photos in a clumsy way, which is downloading Flickr photos to PC and then uploading them to Google Photos again.
-Instead of that, today we will introduce a more practical third-party auxiliary tool to make it in one click, the MultCloud.
+Instead of that, today we will introduce a more practical third-party auxiliary tool, MultCloud, to make it in one click.

-The functions we will use in the following tutorials are mainly the Cloud Sync and background offline transmission, so MultCloud allows you to transfer photos from Flickr camera roll to Google Photos without downloading the pictures to the local PC.
+The functions we will use in the following tutorials are mainly the Cloud Transfer and background offline transmission, so MultCloud allows you to transfer photos from Flickr camera roll to Google Photos without downloading the pictures to the local PC.

 Step 1.
 Sign up and Sign in

 Before knowing the operation of how to transfer photos from Flickr to Google Photos, it’s necessary to sign up your MultCloud with your email or as a guest, if you log in the MultCloud as a guest, the system will generate automatically the account and the password which you need to remember.
-Also, you can log in with Facebook or Google account to save the sign-up process.
+Also, you can log in with your Facebook or Google account to save the sign-up process.